Mental Health Resources

 Does Lyte Psychiatry accept UnitedHealthcare?

 Yes.
-Lyte Psychiatry is in-network with UnitedHealthcare.
-This includes most UHC commercial plans and some UHC Community Plan (Medicaid) plans.
+Lyte Psychiatry is in-network with UnitedHealthcare, including most UHC commercial plans and Optum behavioral health.
 Call Lyte at 469-733-0848 or check your insurance card to verify your specific plan is covered before booking.

 Does Lyte Psychiatry accept Cigna?